Is Coconut Water Good for Diarrhea? ORS, Safety & Recovery Guide

 | Fruit Juice | Poor | High sugar, minimal electrolytes | Should generally be avoided | High fructose can worsen loose stools |

-The honest verdict: Fresh coconut water is one of the better home fluid choices during mild diarrhea, ahead of sports drinks and fruit juice.
-But it should always be used alongside ORS, not instead of it.
+The honest verdict: Fresh coconut water is one of the better home fluid choices during mild diarrhea , ahead of sports drinks and fruit juice.
+But it should always be used alongside ORS, never instead of it.

 When Is Coconut Water Good for Diarrhea, and When Is It Not Enough?